MHCPCreators/worlds-documentation/docs/meshes-materials-import/Dynamic-colour-changing-skydome-BlenderToHorizon.md

     }, 3000);
   }
 ```

+6. Create a timing function

+- Create a function called **scheduleNextSkyColour**

+- It uses a timer set to 3 seconds (you can change this), to get a random number within the upper limit of the **skyColours.length** and calls the **applySkyTint** function.

+- In **start** call this **scheduleNextSkyColour** function.

+- Return to the world and test the dome changes.

+- It should change twice.
+Once from the **applySkyTint** function call and 3 seconds later change again from the **scheduleNextSkyColour** function.

 ---
 Add:

-7. Call the function **scheduleNextSkyColour** within the method.

-This allows the method to continuously run by calling itself from within the function.

 ```typescript
 //change colours randomly at a set time